cardano-foundation/developer-portal/docs/operate-a-stake-pool/guild-ops-suite.md

 ### Customise configuration

 Now that you've set-up your OS dependencies and built/installed node binaries, it's time for you to customise your configuration, paths, names, etc for your node.
 You can use [env](https://cardano-community.github.io/guild-operators/Scripts/env/) file to modify these.
-Each line contains default value, and a simple explaination about what variable means.
+Each line contains default value, and a simple explanation about what variable means.

 ### Contributions/Feedback..